reactiveui/Akavache/README.md

 BlobCache.UserAccount.GetObject<Toaster>("toaster")
     .Subscribe(x => toaster = x, ex => Console.WriteLine("No Key!"));
 ```
-### Handling Linkers
+### Handling Xamarin Linker

-To make sure linker not link akavache in Xamarin you can use this and put it
-somewhere in your project.
-No need to call it
+Add the following class anywhere in your project to make sure Akavache.Sqlite3 will not be linked out by Xamarin

 ```cs
 public static class LinkerPreserve